scalar-labs/scalardb-samples/scalardb-server-sample/README.md

   }
 }
 ```
 You then apply the schema with the following command.
-Please note that `scalar-schema-standalone-<version>.jar` is the schema tool that can be found in [releases](https://github.com/scalar-labs/scalardb/releases) of Scalar DB.
-Please select 3.1.0 or higher since Scalar DB server support is added in 3.1.0.
+Please note that `scalardb-schema-loader-<version>.jar` is the schema loader that can be found in [releases](https://github.com/scalar-labs/scalardb/releases) of Scalar DB.

 ```
-java -jar scalar-schema-standalone-<version>.jar --cassandra -h localhost -u cassandra -p cassandra -f src/main/resources/emoney-storage-schema.json
+java -jar scalardb-schema-loader-<version>.jar --config scalardb-client.properties --schema-file src/main/resources/emoney-storage-schema.json
 ```

 You can create a transaction-enabled schema by setting `transaction` to true.
 (The updated schema is stored in [emoney-transaction-schema.json](src/main/resources/emoney-transaction-schema.json))